Translation style guide

 When translating, try not to rush.
 Take it easy and have fun!

-Thank you for being involved with the Translation Program and helping us make the website accessible to a wider audience.
+Thank you for helping us localize the website and make it accessible to a wider audience.
 The TON community is global, and we are happy you are a part of it!